Cătălin Preda: 2022 World Series conclusion

 Following his performances at the European Championships, Preda continued on the Red Bull Cliff Diving World Series circuit at the stop held on 27 August in Mostar, Bosnia and Herzegovina, where he retained his overall first-rank amongst male competitors across all stops of the circuit with a score of 760 points and his record of 470.50 points from the Paris stop of the circuit was broken by Constantin Popovici who scored 481.50 points.
 On 11 September, at the World Series stop in Sisikon, Switzerland, he placed fourth and retained his overall first-rank.
 One week later, on 18 September at the World Series stop in Polignano a Mare, Italy, he won the bronze medal with a score of 427.20 points, increased his overall score to 1000 points, and dropped in rankings to third overall.
-In October, at the World Series stop contested in Sydney, Australia, he won the bronze medal.
+In October, at the World Series stop contested in Sydney, he won the bronze medal.